AtharavaSrivastava/CoRD-Net/README.md

   Compartment branches, DRP, PGR, and RTC all receive feature maps from it — no duplicate weights, no second forward pass.
 - **Config-driven**: every hyperparameter lives in `config.py` dataclasses;
-  no magic numbers in model or training code.
 - **Single responsibility**: losses in `losses.py`, training logic in `trainer.py`, model modules each in their own file.
 - **Prototype encapsulation**: EMA updates go through `model.update_prototypes()`